buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 Options:

 * `--buildpack-registry, -R` - the id of a registry configured in `.pack/config.toml`
+* `--headless` - If the registry type would default to opening a web browser, it will instead perform the action using an API.
+In the case of Github, it will use OAuth.
+Optionally, it will store a refresh token locally, but it may require re-auth on every invokation.

 **NOTE:** Github Issues that are not recognized as a request to add/yank a buildpack version will be automatically closed.
 All PRs will also be automatically closed.